WendyVsQz/Weather-dashboard/Pseudocode.md

 ## JS

-I want to function all the mentioned tags to run the form, button, local storage and API weather.
+I want to function all the mentioned tags to run the form, button, local storage, format date and API weather.

 1. Input box
 2. Onclick btn
 3. Local Storage
+4. moment.js
-4. AJAX
+5. AJAX
-5. Append variables
+6. Append variables

 ## CSS
-I want to style the header tittle and color, positioning all the button, input, titte, subtittle, p tags and cards put together.
+I want to style the header tittle and color, positioning; all the button, input, tittle, subtittle, p tags and cards put together.

 1. Hero
 2. Font family